Yahoo sets Alibaba stake spinoff plan, shares jump

-SAN FRANCISCO (Reuters) - Yahoo Inc YHOO.O plans to spin off its 15 percent stake in China’s Alibaba Group Holding Ltd (BABA.N), responding to pressure to hand over to shareholders its prized e-commerce investment valued at roughly $40 billion.
+SAN FRANCISCO (Reuters) - Yahoo Inc plans to spin off its 15 percent stake in China’s Alibaba Group Holding Ltd , responding to pressure to hand over to shareholders its prized e-commerce investment valued at roughly $40 billion.

-Shares of Yahoo were up roughly 7 percent at $51.45 in after-hours trading on Tuesday, following the tax-free spin off announcement and earnings which just beat analysts forecasts even as its revenues slightly lagged estimates.
+Shares of Yahoo rose about 7 percent to $51.45 in after-hours trading on Tuesday, following the tax-free spinoff announcement and earnings which just beat analysts forecasts even as its revenues slightly lagged estimates.

+The move to spin off the Alibaba stake satisfies a persistent investor demand, but could also ratchet up pressure on Yahoo Chief Executive Marissa Mayer to make quicker progress in strengthening Yahoo’s struggling media and advertising business.

+“It’s not going to be easy from now on,” said B. Riley and Co analyst Sameet Sinha.
+“She has to perform now.
+There’s nothing shielding her.”

+Yahoo, which is trying to reverse a multi-year decline in revenue, has faced increasing investor pressure more than two years after Mayer took the reins to lead a comeback plan.

+Activist investor Starboard said in September that it had acquired a significant stake in Yahoo and urged the company to cut costs, consider a merger with AOL Inc and quickly “monetize” the Asian assets.

-”It’s the best possible outcome,“ said BGC Partners analyst Colin Gillis.
+“It’s the best possible outcome,” BGC Partners analyst Colin Gillis said of the Alibaba spin off plan.
 “The main point is that the money goes to shareholders, it doesn’t get spent on acquisitions.
 They don’t want to fritter it away.”

-Yahoo’s market value is about $45 billion, while its Alibaba stake alone is worth nearly $40 billion, meaning the current Yahoo share price assigns little value to the core business.
-Some investors believe the email, Web site and other operations are worth between $7 billion and $8 billion.

-While the spin-off will hold tax advantages for Yahoo and will allow it to simplify its structure, it will also ratchet up pressure on Chief Executive Marissa Mayer to strengthen Yahoo’s core media and advertising business.
+Mayer promised investors on a conference call on Tuesday that the company’s display advertising revenue, which declined 4 percent in 2014, would return to growth this year.
+But the company’s forecast for revenue in the first quarter implied continuing softness.

+Yahoo said that revenue, excluding fees paid to partner websites in the first quarter, would range from $1.02 billion to $1.06 billion, compared to the $1.09 billion in the year-ago period.

 Yahoo’s revenue, excluding fees paid to partner websites, declined 1.8 percent year-on-year in the final three months of 2014 to $1.18 billion, just shy of Wall Street expectations.
 The average analyst polled by Thomson Reuters I/B/E/S called for adjusted revenue of $1.185 billion.